 Track habits with a tweet.

-1. Post on đť•Ź with @xtreeks today
+1. Post on đť•Ź and tag @xtreeks

 Example of tracking a habit with the Xtreeks habit tracking app.